Caroline Shaw: Concert works

-Music for Film & TV
+Music for film and television

-As a composer for film and TV, Shaw's work has been included in soundtracks for Tár (2022) and The Miseducation of Cameron Post (2018) among others.
-Shaw has also written original music for such films as To Keep the Light and Josephine Decker's 2018 feature film, Madeline's Madeline; and the series Fleishman Is in Trouble.
+Shaw has written some music for film and television.
+Her film credits include To Keep the Light and the 2018 feature film, Madeline's Madeline.
+She also wrote music for the 2022 TV series Fleishman Is in Trouble.

+Some of her music has been included in the soundtracks of other films.
+In Manus Tuas, performed by Clarice Jensen, features in the 2018 film The Miseducation of Cameron Post.
+The third movement of Partita for 8 Voices, "III.
+Courante", performed by Roomful of Teeth, is used in the 2022 film Tár.

 Shaw was nominated for an Emmy for the music she wrote for Ken Burns' PBS documentary series, Leonardo da Vinci (2024).

-Musical Collaborations
+Musical collaborations

 In October 2015, rapper Kanye West released a remix of "Say You Will", the opening track from his 2008 album, 808s & Heartbreak.
 The remix, co-produced by Caroline Shaw, features vocals from Shaw similar to her classical compositions.
 She also features on "Wolves" and contributed vocals to "Father Stretch My Hands Pt.
 2", both from West's seventh studio album, The Life of Pablo.
 Shaw also contributed vocals to a leaked version of "Only One" that appeared on the internet in February 2016.

 In the early 2020s, Shaw joined with singer/songwriter Danni Lee to form Ringdown, "an electronic cinematic pop duo".
-Their album Lady on a Bike was released by Nonesuch in 2025.
+Their album Lady on the Bike was released by Nonesuch in 2025.

-Shaw arranged several tracks on Rosalía's 2025 album Lux, to much critical acclaim.
+Shaw arranged several tracks on Rosalía's 2025 album Lux.

+Shaw served as vocal arranger for several tracks on Phoebe Bridgers’ 2026 album Lost Weekend.